Armand792/PokeList/README.md

 # PokeList
-Andriod app to practice database, list and CRUD operations with Java
+Android app to practice database, list and CRUD operations with Java